-Whether it’s analyzing revenue, orders, clicks, leads, commissions, conversion rate or average order value, understanding the “story behind the story” of your data can help you elevate your affiliate program, strengthen relationships with partners and realize a higher return on your marketing investment.
+Whether it’s analyzing revenue, orders, clicks, leads, commissions, conversion rate or average order value, understanding the “story behind the story” of your data can help you elevate your affiliate program, strengthen relationships with partners and realize a higher return on your marketing spend.

 Here are six important areas to evaluate within your affiliate program:

-1. Performance Averages
+- Affiliate Program Performance Averages

 What does your affiliate program activity look like on a typical day/week/month?
 How about for your top partners?